-Generally, the cost of construction work is identified as being "the total contract prices for all the construction contracts in relation to the work (the contract price for the work)".
-Note: any GST amount charged forms part of the total contract price.
+For the purposes of the Scheme, the cost of construction work is “the total contract prices for all the construction contracts in relation to the work (the contract price for the work)”.
+The contract price for the work includes any applicable GST.

 What is construction work?